Parable of the Renegades

-"You better have a good reason for bringing me back to Nihan on such a short notice."
+"You better have a good reason for bringing me back to Nihan on such short notice."

 "Oh, believe me, this will be worth everything," Rio proudly said as she adjusted the pronged ornament wedged in her midnight-bluish raven hair.

-She stood next to Lucas in a set of casual clothes, and Lucas couldn't shake off an odd feeling that possessed him ever since he first examined what Rio was wearing.
+She stood next to him in a set of casual clothes.
+Lucas couldn't shake off an odd feeling that possessed him ever since he first examined what Rio was wearing.

 If he had to describe her choice of attire in one word, it'd be "unusual."

-Still, that didn't stop Lucas from baring an imminent scowl at the suspicious grin that adorned the upbeat girl's face.
+Still, that didn't stop Lucas from baring an imminent scowl at the suspicious grin adorning the crafty girl's face.

 "Just so you know, you're walking on very thin ice right now," he grumbled when he remembered why he was all the way in another nation far from home.
 "This had better make up for the fancy lunch you ruined."